-Their beak helps in biting and upholding some type of food on the floor, yet the tongue takes charge when it’s in the beak.
+Their beak helps bite and uphold some type of food on the floor, yet the tongue takes charge when it’s in the beak.

-The tongue is important in the handling of food inside the mouth of the chicken.
+The tongue is important in handling food inside the chicken’s mouth.
 It smoothens the food motion from the rear end of the throat.

 The tongue is an essential component of the feeding procedure of a chicken.
 It is used to shift the food they lift up from the floor and force it down their throats.